Find out how I enjoyed my first package holiday for nearly 20 years when I visited Puerto de la Cruz on the island of Tenerife with Jet2 Holidays.

 So we decided to join in and indulge in some tapas for lunch.
 I really enjoyed the almagrote, which is a speciality from the neighbouring island of La Gomera.
 It’s a spicy paste made from grated hard cheese, and is delicious served with slices of toasted bread.

-Mark loved the ‘Carne fiesta’ which was tender pieces of grilled Iberican pork served with red mojo.
+The ‘Carne fiesta’ was tender pieces of grilled Iberican pork served with red mojo.
 This red sauce is a Tenerife speciality and you’ll see it on menus wherever you go on the island.
-We loved it’s fiery flavour!
+I loved its fiery flavour!

 And I was pleased to see that non-alcoholic beer is widely available in Puerto de la Cruz.
 The prices for eating out are very reasonable as well.
 We shared five tapas with bread and two drinks each for less than 35 euro.